Constraints on neutrino-Majoron couplings using SN1987A data

 \textit{New constraints on the neutrino-Majoron couplings.---} We performed our analysis considering eight different supernova simulations as mentioned above.
 Here we show the results of only one model, namely 1.44-SFHx.
 This model provides the best fit to SN1987A in the combined analysis performed in Ref.~\cite{Fiorillo:2023frv}.
 We checked that the late events that are not well captured by the modern SN1987A models used do not modify significantly our bounds.

 The results of our analysis on the $g_{11}-m_1$ plane (normal ordering) are shown in Fig.~\ref{fig:g11-m1}.
-The blue area indicates the region excluded by our analysis at 90\% confidence level (C.L.).
+The blue area indicates the region excluded by our analysis at 68\% confidence level (C.L.).
+We studied how bounds vary when one uses the $1.44~M_\odot$ and $1.62~M_\odot$ models of Ref.44, with four different equations of state.
+For $g_{11}$ that we show in Figure \ref{fig:gee-m1}, the dependence on the equation of state is small, while changing from the $1.44~M_\odot$ and $1.62~M_\odot$ the bounds shift slightly on the right hand side.
+Note that the couplings $g_{22}$ and $g_{33}$ vary little when one changing models or equation of state.

 For comparison, we also show the region excluded by the Majoron luminosity argument: $3\times10^{-7} < |g_{\alpha\beta}| < 2\times10^{-5}$~\cite{Kachelriess:2000qc}.
 Note that the luminosity bounds are commonly derived assuming that only one flavor is present at a time.
 The red-shaded areas are obtained by requiring this limit on $g_{ee}$ (red solid line), $g_{\mu\mu}$ (red dotted line), and $g_{\tau\tau}$ (red dashed line).
 Additionally, we translated the most stringent limit from $0\nu\beta\beta$ decay experiments, EXO-200~\cite{Kharusi:2021jez}, to the $g_{11} - m_1$ plane indicated by the yellow solid line.
 For the latter one can see that our exclusion curves on $g_{11} - m_1$ are compatible with the most stringent limits from $0\nu\beta\beta$ decay.

 Figures~\ref{fig:gee-m1} and \ref{fig:gab-m1} show our results translated to limits in the flavor basis.
 Specifically, Fig.~\ref{fig:gee-m1} compares our limits for $g_{ee}$ in normal (blue solid line) and inverted ordering (blue dashed line) with those from $0\nu\beta\beta$ decay experiments (dotted lines) and the ones from Majoron luminosity (red-shaded area).
 The regions to the right of the lines are excluded.
 Our results improve on the limits set by NEMO-3 \cite{NEMO-3:2015jgm} and CUPID-0 \cite{CUPID-0:2022yws}.
 Only the limits set by EXO-200 \cite{Kharusi:2021jez} are tighter than the results obtained in this study.
 Note, however, that the EXO-200 bounds shown are the tightest ones when implementing the uncertainties from the nuclear matrix elements.
 Additionally, such limits become much looser when considering other Majoron decay models.